Glenn Davis (hurdler)

 Glenn Ashby "Jeep" Davis (September 12, 1934 – January 28, 2009) was an American Olympic hurdler and sprinter who won a total of three gold medals in the 1956 and 1960 Olympic games.

-Davis later played professional American football with the Detroit Lions and was a teacher and coach in his adopted hometown of Barberton, Ohio for 33 years.
+Davis later played professional football as a wide receiver with the Detroit Lions of the National Football League (NFL) before becoming a teacher and coach in his adopted hometown of Barberton, Ohio, for 33 years.

 Childhood and early life

 Davis was born in Wellsburg, West Virginia.
 When both his parents died when he was 15, he moved to Barberton, Ohio with his brother.
 He attended Barberton High School, and Marietta High School.

 Davis singlehandedly led his team to the 1954 Class A Ohio high school track and field championship, scoring all 20 of Barberton's points.
 Davis won the 220-yard dash, the broad jump and the 180-yard low hurdles – setting a then-state record in that event – while also placing fourth in the 100-yard dash.
 His point total placed him ahead of Mansfield, which scored 14 points in the meet and took second.
 He was offered more than 200 athletic scholarships for college, and chose to attend Ohio State University.